croservices/cro/docs/reference/cro-http-router.md

 }
 ```

-The block signature may use Perl 6 signatures in order to unpack the data that
+The block signature may use Raku signatures in order to unpack the data that
 was submitted.
 This is useful to, for example, unpack a JSON object:

 ```